 Stock market today: World shares fall after bond market returns to Wall Street

-HONG KONG (AP) — World shares slipped on Monday after rising bond market yields once again weighed on Wall Street after a respite from big market moves.
+HONG KONG (AP) — World shares slipped Friday after rising bond market yields once again weighed on Wall Street after a respite from big market moves.

 Germany’s DAX lost 0.5% to 15,271.76 and the CAC 40 in Paris lost 0.7% to 7,066.30.
 Britain’s FTSE 100 edged 0.8% lower, to 7,396.25.
 The future for the S&P 500 gained 0.2% and that for the Dow Jones Industrial Average was up 0.3%.